The Howling Movie Franchise: Disappointing Sequels, But One Classic

 Howling: New Moon Rising was yet another failed attempt to tie together the previous movies in the franchise.

-The film features two concurrent plotlines—one following an Australian drifter and the other focusing on a group of preachers but unfortunately, both plotlines are poorly executed, again.
+The film features two concurrent plot lines, one following an Australian drifter and the other focusing on a group of preachers but unfortunately, both plot lines are poorly executed, again.

-Despite its many flaws, the film does have one redeeming aspect—the decent werewolf scenes.
 The special effects and werewolf costumes are surprisingly well done, providing some enjoyable moments for fans of the franchise.
 [The Howling: New Moon Rising on IMDB]

-The Howling: Reborn (2011)
+The Howling: Reborn

 Howling: Reborn is a clear attempt to cash in on the popularity of the Twilight franchise, and this one tries to replicate its formula, but fails miserably.
-From the terrible acting to the visuals and cliché high school drama, it's clear that Howling: Reborn is nothing more than a Twilight rip-off, but worse.

-The acting in this film is downright cringe-worthy with the performances being so wooden and lacking any depth or emotion.
 The characters feel like caricatures rather than real people and the oversaturated visuals only add to the overall cheap and amateurish feel of the film.

 Do I Recommend The Howling Franchise?

-The Howling franchise is a disappointment really.
-While the first movie is a decent werewolf flick that I can recommend to fans of the genre, the subsequent movies in the franchise fall way short of that mark.
+While the first movie is a good werewolf flick that I can recommend to fans of the genre, the subsequent movies in the franchise fall way short of that mark.